eurozulu/commandgo/README.md

   ...
 }
 ```
+Note the parameters of these function are the types required (URL), which is parsed for you by the framework, from the given command line.
+Command lines missing arguments or using malformed arguments for that type are reported as errors automatically by the framework.

 ### Execution
 Once a map is created, it can be called using the arguments to be parsed.